You are here: Financial Articles Credit Commercial Credit

 Goodwill

-The goodwill of a company to respect their obligations is evaluated using the commercial credit report, which is primordial in a credit analysis since the Financial Statements don’t always say everything.
-The Financial Statements inform on the financial situation of the company, but it doesn’t show if the business has some judicial problems or if it has bad relationship with their business partners, which could be a risk for the company.
-For example, a consistent amount of money battled in court or a credit line suddenly cut by a supplier can seriously harm the financial health of the company, and could even push them into bankruptcy.
-The commercial credit report completes the analysis by demonstrating the goodwill of the company to respect their obligations; it exposes the company’s behavior with justice, suppliers and financial business partners.
+The goodwill of a company to respect its obligation is evaluated by going through its commercial credit report.
+The Financial Statement informs on the financial situation of the company, but lack to show if it has some judicial problems or bad relationship with its business partners, which could be a credit risk.
+For example, a substantial amount of money battled in court or a credit line suddenly cut by a supplier can seriously harm the financial health of the company, and could even push them into bankruptcy.

-Try our Commercial Credit Score calculator
+Try our calculator Commercial Credit Score >

-Here is what affecting a commercial credit score:
+What affects a commercial credit score:

 • Time reported on the credit bureau